 The Tower of Power is both thrilling and terrifying.
 A veritable rite of passage for anybody visiting the park.

-Understandably enough, cameras and other objects are not allowed on the actual rides.
-This is just as well, since you’ll be busy enough just hanging on for your life.
+Understandably, cameras and other objects are not allowed on the actual rides.
+This is just as well, since you’ll be busy enough hanging on for your life.

 On the day we visited there were very short queues for the rides, so we did very little waiting around.